 As a constituent, you are the ideal grassroots advocate to convey to local, state & national leaders how essential the arts and arts education are to your community.
 You have the power to educate them about the importance of the arts in your community and to engage them on important arts issues at any number of levels.

 Advocacy Handout (PDF).
-Two-page document explains how community theatres are critical to the cultural life of their communities.
+Two-page document for government representatives explains how community theatres are critical to the cultural life of their communities.

 A sample article from AACT's members-only pages: "Make Your Case: Former lawmakers discuss effective advocacy"